 This page contains information and guidance on how to submit a complaint to the British Psychological Society.

-Submitting a complaint about a WPW registrant
+Complaints about a WPW registrant

 The Wider Psychological Workforce (WPW) Register is a register of individuals in psychological practitioner roles that are not regulated by law.

 It is a voluntary register which means that psychological practitioners on the register have chosen to join the register, even though they do not have to, to show their commitment to their area of practice and giving good and safe care.

 For the Wider Psychological Workforce Register, the society will investigate issues relating to the fitness to practise of registrants in line with its objective of maintaining public protection.

 It’s best to raise a minor issue with an appropriate member of staff first (where the staff member is known) because it might be a simple case of misunderstanding or something that can be addressed with an apology, or an explanation, or a different solution.

 We hope that the vast majority of concerns will be resolved in this way, and we aim to have these resolved within 20 working days of you raising the issue.

 If you think the issue cannot be addressed informally or if your concerns have not been satisfactorily addressed informally, then please send us a Complaint or Appeal.

 Our Complaints and Appeals Policy explains the differences between a Complaint and an Appeal, and gives some examples of each, but it doesn’t matter if you’re still not sure which it is – it’s still important that you contact us.

 Making a complaint